rism-digital/rism.info/_posts/en/2014-09/2014-09-15-matthew-dubourg.md

 Though there are only [7 works by him](https://opac.rism.info/search?View=rism&author=Matthew+Dubourg){:target="_blank"} in the RISM database, one of those is a digitized copy of his Violin Concerto in D major, for which no published edition had previously existed.
 For RISM's concert "[An Evening of Irish Music](/events/2014/02/24/an-evening-of-irish-music.html){:target="_blank"}" in March 2014, during which we presented the German premiere of the first symphony that was written in Ireland (Paul Alday's Grand Symphony), we also presented another first: the first modern performance of Dubourg's concerto.
 For this event, our colleague in the RISM Central Office, Alexander Marxen, transcribed the manuscript into a modern edition and it was played by Frank Plieninger and the Junge Sinfoniker Frankfurt:

 Matthew Dubourg, Violinkonzert D-Dur.
-Sächsische Landesbibliothek - Staats- und Universitätsbibliothek, Dresden, [Mus.2962-O-1](http://digital.slub-dresden.de/id333924312){:target="_blank"}(RISM ID no. [212001507](https://opac.rism.info/search?id=212001507){:target="_blank"})
+Sächsische Landesbibliothek - Staats- und Universitätsbibliothek, Dresden, [Mus.2962-O-1](http://digital.slub-dresden.de/id333924312){:target="_blank"} (RISM ID no. [212001507](https://opac.rism.info/search?id=212001507){:target="_blank"})

 It may be downloaded [here (PDF)](/resources-old-website/news/Dubourg_Violinkonzert_D-Dur.pdf), distributed, and performed.
 You may use the score for non-commercial purposes ([CC BY-NC](http://creativecommons.org/licenses/by-nc/4.0/){:target="_blank"}); in these cases, please mention RISM in the program.
-If you have questions or comments, or if you would like to receive the parts, please contact[alexander.marxen@rism.info](mailto:alexander.marxen@rism.info).
+If you have questions or comments, or if you would like to receive the parts, please contact [alexander.marxen@rism.info](mailto:alexander.marxen@rism.info).

 The following biography is by [Axel Klein](http://axelklein.de/){:target="_blank"} and was written for the program: